Diseases & Conditions : Environmental Medicine

 Air pollution is the presence of noxious substances in the air that we breathe.
 National agencies and organizations report the following:

-According to the 2011 State of the Air report, more than 154 million Americans live in areas of unhealthy levels of ozone or particle pollution.
+According to the 2013 State of the Air report, although improved from a decade ago, more than 130 million Americans live in areas of unhealthy levels of ozone or particle pollution.
 (American Lung Association)

-The health effects on people because of air pollution are numerous.
-Air pollution levels are associated with increased respiratory health problems, including asthma.
-According to the Healthy People 2020, which identifies 10-year national objectives for improving the health of all Americans, air pollution is linked to premature death, cancer, and long-term damage to the respiratory and cardiovascular systems.
+The health effects of air pollution are many.
+Air pollution levels are associated with increased respiratory health problems.
+This includes asthma.
+Healthy People 2020 identifies 10-year national objectives for improving the health of all Americans.
+According to this organization, air pollution is linked to premature death, cancer, and long-term damage to the respiratory and cardiovascular systems.

 Preventing air pollution is a major project of public health and environmental agencies.